-What is more, Amit not only agrees that one cold calling script is enough, but he also claims that there are certain features that your cold calling script should always consist of, no matter what’s the purpose of that particular call.
+What is more, Amit not only agrees that one cold call script is enough, but he also claims that there are certain features that your cold calling scripts should always consist of, no matter what’s the purpose of that particular call.

 Steal Like An Artist

-We frankly agree with that statement and in order to let you work smart, not hard we’ve included a ready-to-use cold calling script templates.
+We frankly agree with that statement and in order to let you work smart, not hard we’ve included a ready-to-use cold calling scripts templates.

 You’ll easily adjust it to your needs and will be able to quickly start making the cold calls.